Al-Tabaeen school attack

 On 10 August 2024, Israel struck the Al-Tabaeen school located in eastern Gaza City, which was hosting displaced Palestinians seeking shelter there during the Gaza war.
 According to Palestinian health authorities, at least 80 Palestinians were killed and 47 others were injured, with several victims being trapped in the school as the fire spread.
-The IDF claimed that these numbers were inflated.
+The IDF said that these numbers were inflated.

 At around 4:40 during Fajr morning prayers in the Al-Tabaeen school, which was being used to house roughly 6,000 refugees and internally displaced Palestinian citizens, three rockets struck the building, causing the structure to collapse.
 Consequently, a fire broke out that caused several more casualties.
 Attempts by rescue workers and other civilians to reduce the spread of the fire and save the lives of trapped civilians were seriously impeded due to the Israeli military cutting off the region's water supply.

 It was the fifth attack on a school in a week and the UN Human Rights Office said it was "horrified by the unfolding pattern" of attacks on schools.
 An Al Jazeera investigation found that the bombing was deliberately performed to result in maximum casualties.
-The Israeli Defense Forces (IDF) claimed that the school "contained 31 Hamas and PIJ terrorists" and was being used as a "Hamas headquarters".
+The IDF said that the school "contained 31 Hamas and PIJ terrorists" and was being used as a "Hamas headquarters".
 Additionally they stated that they had taken steps to prevent harm to civilians.
-Analysing the IDF's official explanations, the Israeli investigative journalist Meron Rapoport concluded that "the army bombed a populated shelter knowing full well the deadly repercussions its assault would inflict."
+Analysing the IDF's official explanations, the Israeli investigative journalist Meron Rapoport said that "the army bombed a populated shelter knowing full well the deadly repercussions its assault would inflict".
 A CNN weapons expert identified shrapnel evident in footage from the aftermath of the attack as coming from a GBU-39 manufactured by the US-based Boeing.